 - Sample vehicle testing and modification requirements will be reduced, including removal of the current requirements that serviceable catalytic converters and tyres be replaced, and reduction of emissions testing requirements for sample vehicles that are from countries with similar emissions standards as Australia.

 - The limits on the number of vehicles that can be processed by each workshop will be removed.

 - The industry code of practice for left-to-right-hand drive conversions will be updated to take into account modern vehicle construction and design methods.

 While these make it a lot easier for businesses to provide and for buyers to purchase imported vehicles, there is still a commitment to actively improving and not just maintaining existing quality standards with the introduction of third-party vehicle-by-vehicle inspections.
 All Registered Automotive Workshop Scheme (RAWS) supplied vehicles will be required to undergo third-party inspection to confirm that:

 - The odometer reading is valid

-Workshops will also have to meet new technical and reporting requirements, but this too is being streamlined with a documentation pre-approval process known as Model Reports which:
+Workshops will also have to meet new technical and reporting requirements, but this is also being streamlined with a documentation pre-approval process known as Model Reports, which: